EmpowerPlastic/empowerchain/docs/validators/delegation-program.md

 The exact amount of tokens to be delegated is still being discussed, but it will be a significant amount.

-The program in its entirety can be changed at any time by the Empower team, including the amount of tokens to be delegated, the validators to be delegated to, and the criteria for delegation.
+**Disclaimer:** The program in its entirety can be changed at any time by the Empower team, including the amount of tokens to be delegated, the validators to be delegated to, and the criteria for delegation.
 This is simply so that we can quickly adapt to the needs of the network.
 We don't expect our initial criteria to be perfect, and we need to be able to adapt quickly so the network is benefiting from the delegation program as much as possible.

+Empower might also delegate separately from the delegation program to strategic partners, but this will be done on a case-by-case basis.

 ## Eligibility
 Any validator that might want to apply for the delegation program need to meet the following criteria: